YCKellyLiu/BIS634/HW3_Yuechen_Liu/Readme.md

 ### What are the 10 most common MeSH terms for the Alzheimer's papers whose metadata you found in Exercise 1?
 Answer:
 Citation: #https://stackoverflow.com/questions/613183/how-do-i-sort-a-dictionary-by-value
 I create function called mesh_count(disease) to count how many MeSH headings(terms) in each disease, and for Alzheimer, the function returns a list of MeSH terms with the count of each term.
 Then I create a function called first_ten_items(disease) to get the first ten common MeSH terms for Alzheimer papers.
 The top ten are: Humans, Alzheimer Disease, Male, Female, Aged, Animals, Amyloid beta-Peptides, Brain, Aged, 80 and over and Cognitive Dysfunction.
+I used the first function to test my second functions; I manually find the top terms in total MeSH terms based on my function mesh_count, and the result is correct.

 ### Provide a graphic illustrating their relative frequency.
 Answer: